brmmm3/fastlogging-rs/README.md

 | log4j           | 1.56s |
 | fastlogging-rs  | 0.17s |

-More benchmarks can be found in `doc/benchmarks`.
+More benchmarks can be found in `doc/benchmarks` in each sub package.

-You can explore the full benchmark results with interactive charts and tables: **[Benchmarks overview](https://brmmm3.github.io/fastlogging-rs/)** (generated from the raw JSON data).
+You can explore the full benchmark results with charts and tables: **[Benchmarks overview](https://brmmm3.github.io/fastlogging-rs/)** (generated from the raw JSON data).

 ## Usage